-The Garnet Group is the premiere student-run finance organization at Union College.
-In 1986, the Union College Student Investment Fund was established by Heinz and Ruthe Eppler for the purpose of providing students the opportunity to actively gain experience in managing an all equity investment portfolio.
-After rebranding in 2016, The Garnet Group is not only responsible for managing about $500,000 of the Union College endowment, but also presents students the ability to learn about the broader financial industry.
+In 1986, the Union College Student Investment Fund was established by Heinz and Ruthe Eppler for the purpose of providing students the opportunity to actively gain experience in managing an investment portfolio.
+The fund is not only responsible for managing about $800,000 of the Union College endowment, but also presents students the ability to learn about the broader financial industry.
 Through mentoring, career advice and education, we aim to bestow the necessary skills to succeed in a range of financial careers.
 Using the investment fund as a learning tool by investing in stocks and bonds, we enhance students aptitude in investing and applying fundamental skills.

 The purpose of the Student Investment Fund is to educate and provide a real world learning tool for members through an actively managed portfolio.
 Sector Leaders, who are responsible for coverage on their respective sector of the economy, are expected to conduct market research, write trade proposals, present stock pitches, and serve as a resource to the whole body for sector analysis.
 It is the responsibility of Junior Analysts within each sector to stay up to date with financial markets, market moving headlines, and news in their sector to assist Sector Leaders in research and analysis.

 An investment is made when a sector identifies an opportunity for a trade that serves a purpose of either conserving principle, providing income, or achieving long-term growth.
-The Sector Leader, and any Junior Analysts that covered the trade, will present a stock pitch to the whole body and prepare an investment thesis for the Garnet Group Leadership Team.
-It is at this point that this trade will be submitted or denied by a member(s) of the Leadership Team.
+The Sector Leader, and any Junior Analysts that covered the trade, will present a stock pitch to the whole body and prepare an investment thesis for the leadership team.

 Investment Policy Statement (IPS):

 The investment objective of the Student Investment Fund is three-fold: conserve principal, provide income, and achieve long-term growth of both principal and income.
 The fund will invest in a variety of asset classes including U.S. and non-U.S. stocks, bonds and exchange traded funds.
 The fund will not take short positions or use derivatives.
 All investments should be considered on a long-term time horizon of at least one year.
-At least 30% of the funds assets will be invested in cash or bonds to provide a source of consistent income.
-50% should specifically aim to replicate the sector allocation of the S&P 500.
-20% will be used for opportunistic ventures.
 The benchmark for the U.S. equity portion of the fund is the S&P 500, and the benchmark for the US bond portion of the fund is Bloomberg Barclays US Aggregate Bond Index.

 Governance and Administration of the Student Investment Fund: